-The Board will consider the feedback received in response to the public consultation on the Guidelines on clinical records before making its decision as to whether the guidelines should be retired.
+The Board will consider the feedback received in response to the public consultation on the Guidelines for clinical record keeping for chiropractors before making its decision as to whether the guidelines should be retired.

 3. Address the following principles:

 a. whether the proposal is the best option for achieving the proposal's stated purpose and protection of the public